cmabastar/cmabastar.github.io/_posts/2020-09-19-handling-inserts-in-python-and-sqlalchemy.md

+---
+layout: post
+title: Handling Inserts In Python and Sqlalchemy
+---

 Dealing database inserts is one of the most crucial parts of your data lifecycle.
 It could range from a single insert and multiple inserts.
 However, oftentimes we face some bottlenecks on handling inserts depending on the size of the data we are inserting.